qubic/qct/funding/2025-04-Q2-proposal.md

 - Pay team salaries for Q2 2025 (April–June).
 - Cover service and server expenses necessary for QCT operations during Q2 2025 (April–June).

-Our development team is working on critical improvements and features essential for the long-term success of the blockchain.
+Our development team is working on critical improvements and features essential for the long-term success of Qubic.
 Ensuring financial stability allows us to focus on innovation, security, and scalability without disruption.

 ### Provided Services / What QCT does